Endocrine Surgery

 Hereditary primary hyperparathyroidism

+Hereditary primary hyperparathyroidism.
 Hereditary primary hyperparathyroidism represents 10% of all primary hyperparathryroidism.
-Hyperparathyroidism-jaw tumor syndrome is a variant of this phenotype, caused by mutations in the CDC73 oncosuppressor gene, encoding for a protein named parafibromin.
+Putative genes have been scarcely studied and in some cases still unlnown.
+Among them, Hyperparathyroidism-jaw tumor syndrome is a variant of this phenotype, caused by mutations in the CDC73 oncosuppressor gene, encoding for a protein named parafibromin.
 Discovering novel CDC73 variants of unknown significance and their pathogenicity, the evaluation of parafibromin and parafibromin transcriptional targets level, subcellular localization, cell proliferation, apoptosis and activation of DNA repair mechanisms performing “in vitro” experiments, will improve the knowledge of parafibromin function, allowing a more tailored surgical approach and identification of new therapeutic targets.
+CDKN1b and GCM2 germline mutations have been also recently described as responsible for the development of novel variants of hereditary pHPT.
+Due to the peculiar features of hereditary primary hyperparathyroidism, the genetic, biochemical, clinical, pathological features and the surgical strategy need to be studied in order to assess a tailored approach.

 Medullary thyroid carcinoma